teovaira/role-prompts/ex03_tone_variation.md

 ```

 **Analysis of friendly tone:**
-- Uses exclamation marks and emoji
+- Uses exclamation marks and emoji.
-- Casual language like "Hi" and "chat"
+- Casual language like "Hi" and "chat".
-- Personal touches like "I hope this email finds you well"
+- Personal touches like "I hope this email finds you well".
-- Encouraging words like "thrilled" and "fantastic"
+- Encouraging words like "thrilled" and "fantastic".
-- Flexible about rescheduling
+- Flexible about rescheduling.
-- Warm closing with emoji
+- Warm closing with emoji.

 ---